RICCHMOND-DR/RICCHMOND-DR/README.md

 - 👋 Hi, I’m @RICCHMOND-DR
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning Javascripy
+- 🌱 I’m currently learning HTML
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me; rnduodu88@gmail.com/0545713677